cardano-scaling/alba/design/design.md

 (or elements of total weight $n_p$).
-In the decentralized setting, there are multiple different provers each holding one element (weighted or unweighted based on the model); the other two parties are aggregator and verifier.
+In the decentralized setting, there are multiple different provers each holding one element (weighted or unweighted based on the model); the other two parties are the aggregator and the verifier.
-Some provers will send a message to the aggregator who will in turn produce the final proof $\pi$ for the verifier.
+Some provers will send a message to the aggregator who will in turn produce the proof $\pi$ for the verifier.

 See section 1 in the paper for an overview of these two flavor dimensions.

 There also exist multiple ALBA schemes;
-currently four are known for the the centralized unweighted setting:
+currently four are known for the centralized unweighted setting:
-1. (basic) Telescope (Section 3.1 in the paper),
+1. (basic) Telescope (section 3.1 in the paper),
-2. Telescope with Prehashing (Section 3.2 in the paper),
+2. Telescope with Prehashing (section 3.2 in the paper),
-3. Telescope with prehashing, repetitions and bounded DFS ("Telescope Bounded" in short, Section 3.2.2 in the paper),
+3. Telescope with prehashing, repetitions and bounded DFS ("Telescope Bounded" in short, section 3.2.2 in the paper),
-4. simple lottery (Section 4.1 in the paper).
+4. simple lottery (section 4.1 in the paper).

-The same four schemes can be made decentralized by adding a simple lottery (or doing nothing in case of the simple lottery which itself is already a decentralized scheme), see Section 4.1 and 4.2 in the paper.
+The same four schemes can be made decentralized by adding a simple lottery (or doing nothing in case of the simple lottery which itself is already a decentralized scheme), see section 4.1 and 4.2 in the paper.
-Additionally, the support for weights can be introduced in the decentralized schemes by having the simple lottery take into account weights, as done in Algorand's sortition (see Section 5 in the paper).
+Additionally, the support for weights can be introduced in the decentralized schemes by having the simple lottery take into account weights, as done in Algorand's sortition (see section 5 in the paper).
 Thus, the simple lottery in the decentralized weighted setting is equivalent to Algorand's sortition.
 Finally, we can create the centralized weighted ALBA schemes by remodeling the